BlockScope/ghc-plugs-out/README.rst

 Introduction
 ------------
-When getting ready to launch, one of the steps is the plugs-out test.
+When getting ready to launch to space, one of the steps is the plugs-out test.
 Can the spacecraft function on its own without power or fuel from all cables and umbilicals?

 When debugging GHC plugins, I've added tracing and changed the wiring.
-Rather than throw those edits away, I've collected them in `ghc-plugs-out`_, a package of tests that don't supply any power or fuel for typechecking.
+Rather than throw those edits away, I've collected them in `ghc-plugs-out`_, a package of tests that don't supply typechecking.
 It is the first multiple library package I've put together [#]_.
+The test suites in this package show how type checker plugins interact with GHC depending on:

+* their purity
+* how they're wired up
+* what options they see
+* whether GHC needs help type checking

 Wiring Diagram
 --------------